 Academic Recognition: Latin Honors and Grade Point Averages

-To recognize high academic achievement as determined by students demonstrating proficiency in the school’s cross-curricular and content-area graduation standards, East High School uses a system of Latin honors and proficiency-based Grade Point Averages to award academic recognition and distinction.
-Using a system familiar to prospective colleges and universities, East High School does not rank order students based on relative performance, but awards Latin honors based on individual achievement as measured against consistently applied learning standards.
+To recognize high academic achievement as determined by students demonstrating proficiency in the school’s cross-curricular and content-area graduation competencies, East High School uses a system of Latin honors and proficiency-based Grade Point Averages to award academic recognition and distinction.
+Using a system familiar to prospective colleges and universities, East High School does not rank order students based on relative performance, but awards Latin honors based on individual achievement as measured against consistently applied learning expectations.

 A. Latin Honors